 👉 When you’re on vacation with your family, you want to benefit from unique experiences and comfort.
-Choose one of the newly renovated, traditional Saxon houses in the nearby restaurant, where you can enjoy delicious meals with your loved ones.
+Choose one of the newly renovated, traditional Saxon houses, where you can enjoy quality time with your loved ones.

 Some facts about Transapuseana

-Transapuseana is currently one of the most ambitious road infrastructure projects in Romania.
+Transapuseana stands as one of Romania’s most ambitious recent infrastructure projects.
 The modernization of the DJ 107I is the biggest investment made on a county road in the country, with a total value of more than 73 million euro, most of this amount being covered by European funds.
 This grandiose project is designed to improve access to the Apuseni Mountains, thus promoting tourism and facilitating the region’s economic development.

 Discover Trasapuseana – cultural, natural landmarks and tourist activities

-Transapuseana offers the adventure-seeking and peace-loving traveler the opportunity to explore and enjoy the diversity of the mountain landscape, from gentle hills covered with coniferous forests to steep peaks that disappear into the sky.
-Every kilometer gives you the opportunity to connect with nature and tradition, whether you and your family are passionate about culture, hiking, photography or just want to relax in the midst of dream landscapes.
+Transapuseana offers the adventure-seeking and peace-loving traveler the opportunity to explore and enjoy the diversity of the mountain landscape, from gentle hills, covered with coniferous forests, to steep peaks that disappear into the sky.
+With every twist and turn, you’ll find new chances to connect with nature and discover the region’s rich traditions.

 We’ve picked out some fairytale places you can explore along the way, in a vacation that’s both active and educational for parents and younger family members alike.